-The new council would not only continue to work in this way but go even further.
-With more locally based staff, more local access points for residents to get council services and a bigger say in how they are delivered in their community.
+The new council will be committed to keeping services local and going even further.
+With more locally based staff,more local access points for you to get council services and a bigger say in how they are delivered in your community.

 Simpler and easier services